 Make sure the articles you find are: current, relevant to your topic, written by an expert author and for a scholarly audience, and written for the purpose of furthering the scholarly conversation (not for personal or financial gain).

 Determine how each article or book sheds new light on your topic.
 What information do you learn from each resource that you didn't have before?

 It's not a straight path...

 Research is challenging.
-You may have to repeat every step in the process a few times.
-Don't get frustrated if your first topic turns out to be too broad, or if your early searches don't turn up any information.
-By starting out with a plan, and keeping a Librarian on call, you can avoid frustration.
+You will likely have to repeat every step in the process multiple times.
+Don't get discouraged if your first topic turns out to be too broad, or if your early searches don't turn up any information.
+But by starting out with a plan, and keeping a Librarian on call, you can avoid frustration.